5 things to know about the nasty stomach flu that's going around

-It's flu season, and people most states are being hit with a double whammy of influenza and norovirus — the winter vomiting virus also commonly known as stomach flu.
+It's flu season, and people in most states are being hit with a double whammy of influenza and norovirus — the winter vomiting virus also commonly known as the stomach flu.

 The Centers for Disease Control and Prevention says 2017 is shaping up to look like an average season for both viruses, which typically come to a peak between late January and March.